-The baseball glove or mitt is an important piece of equipment in baseball.
+Whether in training or a competitive game – the baseball glove or mitt is an important piece of equipment in baseball.

-It is typically made of leather and is used to catch the baseball ball.
+Each type of baseball gloves is typically made of leather and is used to catch the baseball ball.
 Getting your first baseball glove is always exciting, as there are many types and styles to choose from.

 The glove holds great symbolic tradition in the game, from the lacing to the routine oiling of it.
 It’s hard to believe that gloves actually weren’t even used in the early days of baseball!

 Choosing the right glove is important as you want a glove that is both comfortable and offers good functionality for your game.